williamw520/fetchmailatt/README.md

 # Build Guide <a name="DevGuide"/>

 This project uses Gradle and its Java plugin for building.
-Set them up before building.
+Set them up before running the build.
 The build file is at gradle.build.

 To build a distribution,